-Simplified illustration of current and predicted relationship between Options and radio exchanges per flight
+Simplified illustration of current and predicted relationship between Options and radio exchanges per flight arrivals, which are already in two separate flows.
+They then pass each flight on to the next controller

 The upstream controller works both upper LLA and Stansted arriv in a combined complex flow, and separates them into one flow pe airport, then passes each flight on to the next controller.